Leukemia in older adults causes symptoms like weight loss, fatigue, and night sweats. Your outlook depends on the type of leukemia you have.

 - enlarged lymph nodes

-If your doctor suspects you have leukemia, they might recommend some of these additional tests:
+If a doctor suspects you have leukemia, they might recommend some of these additional tests:

-- physical exam to see if your lymph nodes, liver, or spleen are swollen (enlarged)
+- physical exam to see whether your lymph nodes, liver, or spleen are swollen (enlarged)

 - chest X-ray